hit-haa18/AgriVerify/README.md

 The page after the metamask wallet is connected :
 ![Home Page](https://raw.githubusercontent.com/hit-haa18/AgriVerify/master/agri2.png )

+After a crop is certified it will be displayed in the certified crop section and QR code will be generated for the crop based on it's unique CropID
+If the QR code is scanned the consumer/user can see the crop details like location,farmer etc.

 Check out this demo video!

 [Watch the Video](https://drive.google.com/file/d/1K-MjnDr9MRuYSb4QMLHtHeJxqpyz7iyG/view?usp=drivesdk)